Deploying Workload Identity Manager on Kubernetes using Helm¶

 Replace

-with the Client ID that you copied when setting up your Firefly Service Account.
-You can find it on the Service Accounts page.
-It is a UUID string of format:XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+${CLIENT_ID}with the Client ID that you copied when setting up your Workload Identity Manager Service Account.
+You can find it by logging in and checking the Settings > Service Accounts page.
+It is a UUID string of format:XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX.Learn more about the

-fields.When you use Firefly with cert-manager, Firefly will sign CertificateRequest resources in a Kubernetes cluster, but the CertificateRequest resources need to be "approved" first by cert-manager or by an approver-policy app.
+crd.approver.subjectfields.When you use Workload Identity Manager with cert-manager, Workload Identity Manager will sign CertificateRequest resources in a Kubernetes cluster, but the CertificateRequest resources need to be "approved" first by cert-manager or by an approver-policy app.

 The